 ‘MCOB’: means the Mortgages and Home Finance: Conduct of Business sourcebook contained within the FCA Handbook;

 ‘Mortgage Hub’: means any online platform provided by the Society for submission of Applications by the Intermediary;

-‘Panel’: means persons, whether they are acting as Intermediaries, Brokers, Introducers, Appointed Representatives or otherwise, whom are registered on the Society’s panel for the purposes of submitting Applications on behalf of Applicants;
+‘Panel’: means any Intermediary who is registered on the Society’s panel for the purposes of submitting Applications on behalf of Applicants;

 ‘Permissions’: means authorisations, permissions, licences or consents required by Applicable Regulations, including but not limited to permission to carry on Regulated Activities under FSMA;